 All plants are scientifically classified into main 7 levels.
-These levels are Kingdom, Division, Class, Order, Family, Genus and Species.
-A genus comprise of many species and botanical name consists of Genus (uppercase) followed by Species (lowercase).
+These levels are the Kingdom, Division, Class, Order, Family, Genus, and Species.
+A genus comprises of many species and the botanical name consists of Genus (uppercase) followed by Species (lowercase).
 Genus consists of many species which are closely related and have lots of similarities.
 Species is the lowest level and represents the plant.

 - Kingdom: Plantae (comprising all living or extinct plants)